vivian-hafener-lanl/homelab/README.md

 ![Jellyfin](https://a11ybadges.com/badge?logo=jellyfin)

 ## Services
+All of my services, with the exception of Nextcloud, are run from within docker containers within their Proxmox containers.
+I realize that this isn't ideal, but it greatly simplifies my networking, and makes everything a lot simpler.
+Additionally, due to the way that Proxmox containers work, this introduces very little overhead versus running them all in one big proxmox container.
+In the future I plan on implementing Ansible to automate actions across these containers.

 #### Heimdall - https://dash.vhafener.com
 Heimdall is the dashboard I use, which makes it easier and faster to access all of my services.
 I set this to the default homepage of firefox on all of my machines for easy access.